Verification of Identity & Protection of Student Privacy

 (4) pedagogical and related practices

 Online instructors have a responsibility to identify changes in students.
 Examples of changes could be a sudden change in academic performance, a change in writing style, or odd statements by students in discussions or email.
 Methods of detection may include using more than one kind of assessment type and asking students to share important ideas learned from references.

 All users of the university’s learning management systems are responsible for maintaining the security of usernames, passwords and any other access credentials assigned.
 All have completed university-provided FERPA training.
 For information about FERPA, see FERPA Information and Privacy Act.

 Users are responsible for any and all uses of their university accounts.
 Users are responsible for protecting passwords and changing passwords periodically to maintain security.
 Users are held responsible for knowledge of the information contained within the most recent University Catalog as well as the Student Handbook.
+Additional security-related information can be found on the JSU IT Policies and Procedures web page.
 Failure to read university guidelines, requirements and regulations will not exempt users from responsibility.
 Students are responsible for providing accurate and true information about themselves in any identity verification process.

 Faculty teaching courses through distance education methods have the primary responsibility for ensuring that their courses comply with the provisions of these procedures.
 Course syllabi should list any planned uses of technology or other methods geared toward exam proctoring and/or identity verification, along with any additional cost to students for these solutions.

 College deans and department chairs are responsible for ensuring that faculty are aware of these procedures and comply with its provisions.
 School deans and department chairs are also responsible for ensuring that academic awards and degree programs within their units comply with the provisions of these procedures.